 The TCE Support Programme will focus on extra-familial harm and exploitation.
 This includes forms of child abuse that tend to occur outside the family context, such as sexual exploitation and criminal exploitation, including association with gangs, ‘county lines’ and modern slavery.

 We understand that there are different definitions of what people mean when they talk about child exploitation, threat, risk and harm, and there is no common definitions agreed across individuals and organisations.
-As part of the work of this programme, we will contribute to the conversation about language, and set out some ways of describing how extra-familial harm and exploitation manifest.
+As part of the work of this programme, we will seek to contribute to the conversation about language, and set out some ways of describing how extra-familial harm and exploitation manifest.
 For the moment, we will use a general term: ‘extra-familial harm and exploitation’.

 The TCE Support Programme will identify emerging trends in extra-familial child exploitation and harm as they arise and keep Department for Education and local areas informed about new threats and influences that may affect children and young people’s safety.